-some proxy for emissions (e.g., maximum possible emissions), which raises the possibility that actual emissions under permits could eventually be higher (or lower) than under an alternative CAC regulation.
+This would be a second-best permits scheme in that sources are not trading emissions but some proxy for emissions (e.g., maximum possible emissions), which raises the possibility that actual emissions under permits could eventually be higher (or lower) than under an alternative CAC regulation.
 In fact, emissions are likely to be higher if the trade pattern is such that lower-output firms sell permits to higher-output firms.
-The latter may explain, at least in part, why pollution markets are virtually absent in the control of air pollution in large cities where emissions come from many small (stationary and mobile) sources rather than a few large stationary sources.
-Rather than disregard pollution markets as a policy tool, however, the challenge faced by policy makers is when and how to implement these markets using monitoring procedures that are similar to those under CAC regulation.
+The latter may explain, at least in part, why pollution markets are virtually absent in the control of air pollution in large cities where emissions come from many small (stationary and mobile) sources rather than a few large stationary sources.2 Rather than disregard pollution markets as a policy tool, however, the challenge faced by policy makers is when and how to implement these markets using monitoring procedures that are similar to those under CAC regulation.

 Most of the literature on environmental regulation under asymmetric information deals with the case in which firms' costs are privately known but emissions are publicly observed (see Lewis (1996) for a survey).
-While there is some literature considering imperfect observation of emissions (e.g., Segerson, 1988; Fullerton and West, 2002; Cremer and Gahvari, 2002), there seems to be no work specifically studying the effect of imperfect information about emissions and costs on the design and performance of a permits market.
-Yet, it is interesting to observe that despite its limited information on each source's actual emissions (and costs), Santiago-Chile's environmental agency has already implemented a (small) market to control total suspended particulate (TSP) emissions from a group of about 600 stationary sources (Montero et al., 2002).
-Based on estimates from annual inspection for technology parameters such as each
+While there is some literature considering imperfect observation of emissions (e.g., Segerson, 1988; Fullerton and West, 2002; Cremer and Gahvari, 2002),3 there seems to be no work specifically studying the effect of imperfect information about emissions and costs on the design and performance of a permits market.
+Yet it is interesting to observe that despite its limited information on each source's actual emissions (and costs), Santiago-Chile's environmental agency has already implemented a (small) market to control total suspended particulate (TSP) emissions from a group of about 600 stationary sources (Montero, Sánchez, and Katz, 2002).4 Based on estimates from annual inspection for technology parameters such as each source's size and fuel type, Santiago's environmental regulator approximates each source's actual emissions by the maximum amount of emissions that the source could potentially emit in a given year.
+In particular, the observable firm's emission rate (i.e., emissions per unit of output) is multiplied by its maximum possible output to infer its maximum emissions for which the firm must buy permits.5